gtoubassi/simple-raycasting/README.md

 This repo represents a simple, Java based ray casting implementation similar to those used in early "3D" games like Wolfenstein 3D.

+You can toggle between textured and "flat" (gray) walls with the 'T' key.

 ![raycasting recording](https://github.com/gtoubassi/simple-raycasting/blob/master/raycastdemo.gif?raw=true)

 ### Speed

-Being in Java is a bit silly but it turns out the actual ray casting is still plenty fast clocking in at ~6500 fps on my 1.7Ghz core i7 Macbook Air.
+Being in Java is a bit silly but it turns out the actual ray casting is still plenty fast clocking in at ~6500 fps for flat walls and ~2500 fps for textured on my 1.7Ghz core i7 Macbook Air.
+Even the textured should be fast enough to run on hardware from the Wolfenstein 3D era.
-This easily should have been able to run 60 fps on hardware of that era (386 @33Mhz).

 I do have a huge tax in Java due to garbage collection though given that the ray caster doesn't actually turn over garbage I assume by choosing the right